-- 1. November 30, 1994.
-Exchange of 198,439 shares of common stock, 1,081,850 shares of Class I Stock, 6,617,227 shares of Class III Stock, and 882,399 shares of Class IV Stock pursuant to a merger by EMCORE Merger Subsidiary Corporation with and into EMCORE Corporation.
-All purchasers of these shares were existing shareholders of the Company.
-The exchange ratio was as follows: 100 shares of Class IV Stock for 150 shares of Class A Stock; 100 shares of Class III Stock for 10 shares of Common Stock; 100 shares of Class I Stock for 4 shares of Common Stock; and, 100 shares of old Common Stock for 1 share of new Common Stock.
+November 30, 1994.
+Exchange of 706,982 shares of Common Stock and 1,338,600 shares of Class A Stock pursuant to a merger by EMCORE Merger Subsidiary Corporation with and into EMCORE Corporation.
+All purchasers of these shares were existing shareholders of EMCORE Corporation.
+The exchange ratio was as follows: 100 shares of EMCORE Corporation Class IV Stock for 150 shares of Class A Stock; 100 shares of EMCORE Corporation Class III Stock for 10 shares of Common Stock; 100 shares of EMCORE Corporation Class I Stock for 4 shares of Common Stock; and, 100 shares of old Common Stock for 1 share of new Common Stock.
 No cash was involved in this transaction.
-The transaction was exempt from registration pursuant to Section 3(a)(9) of the Securities Act. - 2.
-October 25, 1995.
-The issuance of 9,370,200 shares of Common Stock in exchange for 1,338,600 shares of Class A Common Stock pursuant to a merger of EMCORE Merger Subsidiary Two Corporation with and into EMCORE Corporation.
-All purchasers of these shares were existing shareholders of the Company.
-No cash was involved in this transaction.
-This exchange was exempt from registration pursuant to Section 3(a)(9) of the Securities Act. - 3.
-October 25, 1995.
-Sale of 103,993 shares at \$0.89 a share to five holders of the Company's warrants to purchase the Company's Common Stock at \$5.00 a share until 1997.
-The consideration received included the surrender of warrants plus a total cash consideration of \$92,554.
-The purchasers were knowledgeable and able to bear the risk and had access to the information relevant to their investment.
-No general selling efforts were made.
-Transfer restrictions were imposed.
-This transaction was exempt from registration pursuant to Section 4(2) of the Securities Act.
+The transaction was exempt from registration pursuant to Section 3(a)(9) of the Securities Act.